fuse-box/fuse-box/docs/development/configuration.md

 - es5
 - es2015 (alias: es6)
-- es2016 (alias: es7)
+- es2016
 - es2017
+- es2018
 - esnext

-Aliases `es6` & `es7` are provided to align with the configuration options of TypeScript, but we recommend using the es-year form instead.
+Alias `es6` is provided to align with the configuration options of TypeScript, but we recommend using the es-year form instead.

-The default language level is `es2016`
+The default language level is `es2018`

 ### Example